Soybean: East Asia

 Soy was most likely domesticated 6,000–9,000 years ago in the region between the Yellow River and the Huai River in China.
 The earliest documented evidence for the use of Glycine of any kind comes from charred plant remains of wild soybean recovered from Jiahu in Henan province, a Neolithic site occupied between 9,000 and 7,800 years ago.
-An abundance of archaeological charred soybean specimens have been found centered around this region.
+An abundance of archaeological charred soybean specimens have been found accumulated around this region.

 Soybeans became an important crop by the Zhou dynasty (c.
 1046–256 BC) in China.
 According to an ancient Chinese myth, in 2853 BC, the legendary Emperor Shennong of China proclaimed that five plants were sacred: soybeans, rice, wheat, barley, and millet.
 Early Chinese records mention that soybeans were a gift from the region of the Yangtze River delta and Southeast China.
 However, there is no archaeological evidence that soybeans were domesticated in southern China, and it appears that soy was unknown there prior to the Han dynasty.

 The oldest preserved soybeans resembling modern varieties in size and shape were found in archaeological sites in Korea dated about 1000 BC.
-Radiocarbon dating of soybean samples recovered through flotation during excavations at the Early Mumun period Okbang site in Korea indicated soybean was cultivated as a food crop in around 1000–900 BC.
+Radiocarbon dating of soybean samples recovered through flotation during excavations at the Early Mumun period Okbang site in Korea indicated soybeans were cultivated as a food crop in around 1000–900 BC.
 Soybeans from the Jōmon period in Japan from 3000 BC are also significantly larger than wild varieties.
 The earliest Japanese textual reference to the soybean is in the classic Kojiki (Records of Ancient Matters), which was completed in 712 CE.